-Star power set to celebrate Mac Miller's life
+Stars set to celebrate Mac Miller's life at tribute concert tonight

 A group of high-profile stars are coming together to pay tribute to the late Mac Miller.

-The rapper's family announced last week that "Mac Miller: A Celebration of Life" will be held October 31 at the Greek Theatre in Los Angeles.
+"Mac Miller: A Celebration of Life" will be held Halloween night at the Greek Theatre in Los Angeles and will feature performances from big names such as John Mayer, SZA, Chance the Rapper, Anderson.Paak, Miguel, Travis Scott and Ty Dolla $ign.

 Celebrities